Laurence Bédard Slays In Red Lacy Teddy That Leaves Little To The Imagination

 Laurence Bédard tantalized her nearly 3 million Instagram followers on Tuesday, January 12, with her latest post.
-The Canadian model and influencer took to the photo-sharing platform to upload a smoldering update that saw her rocking a scanty lingerie set that did her enviable curves nothing but favors.
+The Canadian model and influencer took to the photo-sharing platform to upload a smoldering update where she rocked a scanty lingerie set that did her enviable curves nothing but favors.

 The photo showed Bédard posing by an open sliding door as she kicked her hips to the side.
 She directed her gaze downward, curling her lips slightly into a half-smile.

-Bédard left little to the imagination by wearing a red-hot one-piece crafted out of lace.
-The floral designs, however, prevented her chest from being visible, keeping the photo within Instagram’s community guidelines against nudity.
+Bédard wore a red-hot one-piece crafted out of lace.
+The floral designs, however, prevented her chest from being visible, keeping the photo within Instagram's community guidelines against nudity.

 The teddy featured a plunging V-shaped neckline that teased plenty of her ample cleavage.
 Its high-cut legs exposed her curvy hips, and she used her fingers to pull the side up even higher, spicing things up further.